 “We don’t know if it was a medical situation or what was going on in the car at the time it crossed over the center line,” a WSP spokesperson told the Bellingham Herald.

 Drugs and alcohol are not believed to be a factor.
 The incident remains under investigation.

 Location of the Collision

 Victims involved in a collision with a semi truck are usually left with severe injuries and a mountain of medical bills.
 And while the trucking company may ultimately be responsible for paying those damages, they will not pay the bills until a settlement is reached.
 These cases often take years to complete.

 So what options do truck wreck victims have to pay their bills?
 There are a few choices.

 - Health insurance.
 Almost all health insurance policies must pay for medical care and treatment regardless of the cause of your injuries.
 Your only responsibility is to get treatment and make a physical recovery.
 At the hospital or medical office, present your insurance card and have them bill the carrier.

 - Medical Payment coverage.
 You can also use your MedPay coverage through your own car insurance policy.
 The coverage is optional.
 Under MedPay, your own insurance company will pay the medical expenses for you (and passengers) up to your MedPay coverage limits – regardless of who was at fault in the crash.

 Washington State Trucking Accident Attorneys

-If you or a loved one are facing a pile of medical bills after a truck crash, feel free to call Davis Law Group at (206) 727-4000 to schedule a free case evaluation.
+If you or a loved one are facing mounting medical bills after a crash with a commercial truck, feel free to call the award-winning truck accident lawyers at Davis Law Group at (206) 727-4000 to schedule a free case evaluation.
 You can also fill out our online contact form or use the chat feature below.